We're here to help! Email us at email@example.com if you can't find the answer to your question below.

 - Lot 306 is about a 10–15 minute walk from CASE, where we've relocated the HIVE, and is the next closest hourly pay-to-park option.

-- Alternatively, you can potentially find free street parking on the streets south of Hellems or to the west on the Hill.
+- Alternatively, you can potentially find free street parking on the streets south of CASE or to the west on the Hill.

 No, you don't need a textbook to take an ALTEC class!
-ALTEC language classes use Canvas to host the class syllabus, documents, online links, interactive games and assignments, discussion boards, practice quizzes and communication with the instructor.
+ALTEC language classes use Canvas, an online learning platform, to host the class syllabus, documents, online links, interactive games and assignments, discussion boards, practice quizzes and communication with the instructor.
 We believe using this robust online learning management system allows a high degree of flexibility.
 This is integral to our program, as our classes are customized to meet our students' unique learning needs.
 Want to get a feel for what Canvas is like?
 Check it out in our FREE ALTEC Foundations course to learn the basics in 7 languages.

 ALTEC students are enrolled in the Canvas course prior to the start of class.
-Those not affiliated with the CU Boulder campus are asked a few additional questions during the registration process in order to issue them a CU Identikey and thus allow them to also be enrolled in the Canvas course.
+Those not affiliated with the CU Boulder campus are asked a few additional questions during the registration process in order to issue them a CU IdentiKey and thus allow them to also be enrolled in the Canvas course.

 Instructors may recommend learning guides or provide other resources; at the same time, students are not required to purchase materials.
-Students enrolled in ALTEC language classes also have access to a large collection of language learning materials from The HIVE @ALTEC (Hellems 159).
+Students enrolled in ALTEC language classes also have access to a large collection of language learning materials from The HIVE @ALTEC.
 Contact your instructor if you have specific questions.

-ALTEC in-person classes follow the same weather and emergency policies as CU Boulder's main campus.
+ALTEC in-person and remote classes follow the same weather and emergency policies as CU Boulder's main campus.
 ALTEC classes will not be canceled unless main campus closes early or for the entire day.
 If class should be canceled due to instructor emergency or illness, the instructor will email the students directly.
-If any class should be canceled due to weather or instructor emergency, the instructor will teach an additional class on a date/time that accommodates the majority of the students' schedules.
+If any class should be canceled, the instructors will communicate with students to see whether an additional class can be scheduled.

 - On your mobile device—Watch for text or e-mail alerts in the case of a campus closure or if there is a threat to personal safety.

-- On your computer—Download Alertus and watch for alert pop-ups on your computer for information regarding campus safety.
+- On your computer—Watch for alert pop-ups on your computer for information regarding campus safety - download the Alertus software.

-- On the web—Visit www.colorado.edu for detailed campus closure information and updates.
+- On the web—Visit alerts.colorado.edu for detailed campus closure and emergency information and updates.

 - On the phone—Call the campus info line at 303-492-INFO (4636) for recorded information and updates relating to campus alerts.

-- By e-mail—Check your official university e-mail for updates and information.
+- By e-mail—Check your official university e-mail after an emergency for support and resource information.